List of Pacific typhoons before 1850: 1800-1849

 A typhoon struck the Philippines in October 1801 and September 1802.
 Two typhoons struck the Philippines in September 1803.
 A typhoon struck the Philippines in October 1804, September 1809, September 1810, October 1812, September 1819, September 1820, and October 1821.
 A typhoon struck Guam in December 1822.
 A typhoon struck the Philippines in October 1824.
 Two typhoons were recorded in 1824 and 1825, both at Okinawa in the Ryukyu Islands.
 In Vietnam from August 16, 1802, there was hardly any significant record of storm landfall until the end of October 1804.

 In 1826, a typhoon in Okinawa caused 30 deaths and destroyed thousands of houses.
 Over 100 fishing boats were lost and 2,200 people died in the subsequent famine.
 There was also a typhoon in the Philippines in September of that year.
 There was a typhoon in October 1827 in the Philippines.
 In 1828, a typhoon hit Nagasaki causing an estimated 14,429 deaths on the shore of the Ariake Sea.
 This was the highest death toll from any typhoon in Japanese history.
 The German physician Philipp Franz von Siebold was present during this storm and succeeded in taking barometric pressure readings around Nagasaki at the risk of drowning.
 The storm was formally named after him.

 There were three typhoons in 1829.
 There was a typhoon in the Philippines in 1830.
 There were three typhoons in 1831; one in July that caused flooding and storm surges in coastal Shanghai and killed over 9,500 people; one in September in the China Sea near Macau; and one in October that killed around 150 people in the Philippines.
 There were two typhoons in 1832, in 1833, and in 1835.
 Also in 1835, a typhoon was recorded at Yaeyama in the Ryukyu Islands.
 A typhoon struck Nagoya in September 1837, which damaged a kabuki theater within Wakamiya Hachiman Shrine and knocked down trees in the area.
 There was a typhoon in the Philippines in 1838.
 There were three typhoons in 1839.

 Around 1840, a typhoon killed around 300 people in Likiep Atoll in the Marshall Islands.

 There were four tropical cyclones in 1841, including three typhoons.
 There was one typhoon in 1842.
 There were one typhoon in the Philippines in 1843.

 There were four tropical cyclones in 1844, including three typhoons.
 In November, a typhoon struck the Philippines and killed 32 people.
 A typhoon hit Miyako in the Ryukyu Islands.
 Over 2,000 houses were destroyed.

 There were two tropical cyclones in 1845, including a typhoon that struck the Philippines and killed 12 people.

-There were two tropical cyclones in 1846, including one typhoon.
+There were two tropical cyclones/tropical storm in 1846, including one typhoon.

 There were three typhoons in 1848.